Cloudflare wrangler deploy workflows.api.error.internal_server [code: 10001] persistent on new Free accounts

 How to prevent it

-Start with the exact workflows.api.error.internal_server [code: 10001] — A request to the Cloudflare API (/accounts/*/workflows/*) failed during wrangler deploy text and the smallest action that reproduces it.
+Match workflows.api.error.internal_server [code: 10001] — A request to the Cloudflare API (/accounts/*/workflows/*) failed during wrangler deploy exactly before applying the quick fix.